-rigure 3-11 continued.
-Nampa Zoning Neview Impediment Topic Assessment of Zoning Ordinance Are there exclusions or discussions of limiting housing to the following groups: race, color, sex, religion, age, disability, marital status, or familial status and/or creed of national origin?
+Figure 5-11 continued: Nampa Zoning Review Impediment Topic Assessment of Zoning Ordinance Are there exclusions or discussions of limiting housing to the following groups: race, color, sex, religion, age, disability, marital status, or familial status and/or creed of national origin?
 No. Are there any restrictions for Senior Housing in the zoning ordinance?
 If yes, do the restrictions comply with Federal law on housing for older persons (i.e., solely occupied by persons 62 years of age or older or at least one person 55 years of age and has significant facilities or services to meet the physical or social needs of older people)?
 No. Does the zoning ordinance contain any special provisions for making housing accessible to persons with disabilities?
 No. Does the zoning ordinance establish occupancy standards or maximum occupancy limits?
 In the definition of "group residence" the code allows for a maximum of 8 unrelated persons in one dwelling unit.
 A congregate dwelling is a single family home with a maximum of 6 unrelated persons (e.g., college students living together).
 There are no other occupancy restrictions for residential dwelling units.
 Does the zoning ordinance include a discussion of fair housing?
 No, but there is a mention of fair housing in regards to protected classes in the definition of single-family dwelling.
-The City reserves the right to require or verify or administer licensing to assure resident eligibility under fair housing protected classes (mentally or physically handicapped or elderly).
+The City reserves the right to require, or verify or administer licensing to assure resident eligibility under fair housing protected classes (mentally or physically handicapped or elderly).
+However, the 2040 Comprehensive Plan Chapter 3 - Section 3.9.2 states: "The City of Nampa embraces the Fair Housing Act of 1968 and its amendments and is committed to the policy of affirmatively furthering fair housing within its jurisdiction."
 Describe the minimum standards and amenities required by the ordinance for a multiple family project with respect to handicap parking Zoning code requires compliance with ADA accessible parking standards and two spaces per dwelling unit, plus one extra ADA space per fourplex or higher density residential building.
 Does the zoning code distinguish senior citizen housing from other single family residential and multifamily residential uses by the application of a conditional use permit (cup)?
 No, there is no separate definition for senior citizen housing.
 Does the zoning code distinguish handicapped housing from other single family residential and multifamily residential uses by the application of a conditional use permit (CUP)?
 No. How are "special group residential housing" defined in the jurisdiction zoning code?
 The code defines a "group residential dwelling" as a home in which eight (8) or fewer unrelated physically and/or mentally handicapped or elderly persons legally reside as a single housekeeping unit who are supervised at the "group residence" in connection with their handicap or age related infirmity.
 Does the jurisdiction's planning and building codes presently make specific reference to the accessibility requirements contained in the 1988 amendment to the Fair Housing Act?
 Is there any provision for monitoring compliance?
-The zoning code includes no reference to the Fair Housing Act nor compliance of the law.
+The zoning code includes no reference to the Fair Housing Act, nor compliance of the law.
 There is a minor reference that tenants of group residents are included as fair housing protected classes.
+However the 2040 Comprehensive Plan Chapter 3 - Section 3.9.2 states: "The City of Nampa embraces the Fair Housing Act of 1968 and its amendments and is committed to the policy of affirmatively furthering fair housing within its jurisdiction."